caido/documentation/src/features/reviews/scope.md

 4. Choose the type of the entry (in-scope or out-of-scope) and click "Add".
 5. Click the "Save" button to create the preset.

 ![scope_creation](/_images/scope_creation.png)

 ## Using scope presets

-Once you have created a scope preset, you can apply it to the intercept and history pages by selecting it from the "Scope Preset" dropdown located in the top left corner of each page.
+Once you have created a scope preset, you can apply it to the intercept and search pages by selecting it from the "Scope Preset" dropdown located in the top left corner of each page.

 When you select a scope preset from the dropdown, the table in the page will be filtered based on the hosts defined in the selected scope preset.